 New research from the Institute for the Advancement of the American Legal System questions whether the current form of the bar exam satisfies what it claims to do — proving the minimum competency of attorneys to practice law.

 Despite the exam’s century-plus existence, there’s never been an agreed-upon and evidence-based definition of minimum competence, according to the study.
 Without that definition, it’s impossible to know whether the bar is a valid measurement of competence, or “an artificial barrier to entry.”
-IAALS’s “Building a Better Bar: Capturing Minimum Competency” claims to take a step toward reshaping the lawyer licensing system using an definition of minimum competency.
+IAALS’s “Building a Better Bar: Capturing Minimum Competency” claims to take a step toward reshaping the lawyer licensing system using an empirically grounded definition of minimum competency.

 Identifying Building Blocks